apavlovics/monitoring/README.md

 # Monitoring

-This sample application shows how to build a simple REST API using Spring Boot, MVC and Data JPA.
+This sample application shows how to build a simple REST API using Spring Boot, Spring MVC and Spring Data JPA.
 It exposes methods to manage accounts and monitor their activities.
 Monitoring uses in-memory HSQLDB and does not persist data across launches.
 This is a deliberate choice for the sample application.

 ## System Requirements